-- Step 1 Indicate Emissions (select only ONE option for each report year)
+- 1. Indicate emissions (select only one option for each report year).

-- Step 2 Update billing contact information if necessary to ensure proper billing
+- 2. Update billing contact information if necessary to ensure proper billing.

-- Step 3 Provide change of ownership information if occurred during the time frame
+- 3. Provide change of ownership information if occurred during the time frame.

-- Step 5 Make a copy for your records & mail by the due date
+- 5. Make a copy for your records, and mail by the due date.

-- Step 6 Pay emission fee upon receipt of invoice.
+- 6. Pay emission fee upon receipt of invoice.

-ORC section 3745.11(D)(1) establishes that each person who owns or operates an air contaminant source who is required to apply for a permit to operate must pay a fee based on the sum of actual emissions from the facility of the regulated pollutants particulate matter, sulfur dioxide, nitrogen oxides, organic compounds, and lead based on a schedule established in the law starting at more than zero emissions and up to 100 or more tons per year of emissions from the facility.
-There is no lower reporting threshold in the law and the reported amounts are an aggregate amount from "the facility".
-Reporting is based on "the regulated pollutants", not the regulated source(s).
-The report format sent to non-Title V facilities provides a simplified check-mark system.
-Most small operations fall in the lowest emissions level of zero to ten tons per year of potential emissions and so detailed calculations are not needed.
+ORC section 3745.11(D)(1) establishes that each person who owns or operates an air contaminant source who is required to apply for a permit to operate must pay a fee based on the sum of actual emissions from the facility of the regulated pollutants particulate matter, sulfur dioxide, nitrogen oxides, organic compounds and lead based on a schedule established in the law starting at more than zero emissions and up to 100 or more tons per year of emissions from the facility.
+There is no lower reporting threshold in the law and the reported amounts are an aggregate amount from "the facility."
+Reporting is based on "the regulated pollutants," not the regulated source(s).
+The report format sent to Non-Title V facilities provides a simplified check-mark system.
+Most small operations fall in the lowest emissions level of 0-to-10 tons per year of potential emissions and so detailed calculations are not needed.
 According to the legislation, each operation should be evaluated and the actual emissions calculated.

-However, in 2001, Ohio EPA developed an Engineering Guide 71 for Title V emissions reporting that allows companies to submit estimated actual emissions that do not include emissions from emissions units that are "de minimis" per OAC rule 3745-15-05 or have estimated actual emissions of less than one ton per year.
+However, in 2001 Ohio EPA developed an Engineering Guide 71 for Title V emissions reporting that allows companies to submit estimated actual emissions that do not include emissions from emissions units that are "de minimis" per Ohio Administrative Code (OAC) rule 3745-15-05 or have estimated actual emissions fewer than 1 ton per year.
 This guidance recognizes the efforts associated with calculating such emissions relative to the effect of those emissions on the overall calculated fee.
-Although Ohio EPA has not modified the Engineering Guide to address non-Title V emissions units (synthetic minor Title V emissions units were addressed in 2003), it is reasonable to apply the same logic to non-Title V emissions units.
+Although Ohio EPA has not modified the Engineering Guide to address Non-Title V emissions units (synthetic minor Title V emissions units were addressed in 2003), it is reasonable to apply the same logic to Non-Title V emissions units.

 Yes.
-Emissions from emissions units that qualify for a permanent air permit exemption pursuant to OAC rule 3745-31-03(A)(1) should be considered and accounted for in determining which emissions level a non-Title V facility falls into unless the emissions from the operation or activity fall under Engineering Guide 71 as described above.
+Emissions from emissions units that qualify for a permanent air permit exemption pursuant to OAC rule 3745-31-03(B)(1) should be considered and accounted for in determining which emissions level a Non-Title V facility falls into unless the emissions from the operation or activity fall under Engineering Guide 71 as described above.

 Guidance for Estimating Emissions (PDF)

 Fuel Burning Equipment Emission Calculator (Excel).
-This simple Excel spreadsheet quickly calculates the total emissions of particulate matter, nitrogen oxides, sulfur dioxide, and organic compounds based on the type and amount of fuel burned in equipment such as boilers, heaters, and stationary internal combustion engines such as diesel electric generators.
+This Excel spreadsheet quickly calculates the total emissions of particulate matter, nitrogen oxides, sulfur dioxide and organic compounds based on the type and amount of fuel burned in equipment such as boilers, heaters and stationary internal combustion engines such as diesel electric generators.
 This spreadsheet can be used if: